fredneedsausername/ServerPhone/README.md

 ## Concurrency
 >[!WARNING]
-Just in case there is a bug, always keep at least two users with the maximum permissions if you plan on using the server remotely, since if one connection, for some reason, is not closed properly, at least with the other one you can restart the server and not lose access.
+Just in case there is a bug, always keep at least two users with the maximum permissions if you plan on using the server remotely, since if one connection, for some reason, is not closed properly, at least with the other one you can restart the server and not lose access, since if the server thinks that you (the main admin account) are connected it won't let you connect again.

 This is ***very*** important to keep the synchronization, the same user can only have one active connection with the server, ***not more***.
 Only one client can connect to the server with a specific user, so only one instance of the same user can be connected to the server at the same time.
 If more try to connect the server simply refuses from the second request onward, and does not accept new logins until the active connection is terminated.